Home > Knives

 Case and point, MagnaCut steel and crossbar-style locks have been sprinkled all over the knife world in 2024.
 And for good reason — MagnaCut has proven to be the best EDC steel on the market.
 Every major (and some minor) knife maker has started using it.
 It spread like wildfire.
 Why?
 Because EDC knife users have high standards.
 Blade steel needs to be to meet those demands.

-Benchmade created the Axis lock decades ago, and it’s the basis for every Crossbar style lock out there.
-Being that it’s been out in the field as long as it has, and we’ve tested it numerous times, we have a good feeling that it’s the best of the best.
+Benchmade created the Axis lock decades ago, and it’s the basis for every crossbar-style lock out there.
+It’s been out in the field as long as it has, and we’ve tested it numerous times, so we have a good feeling that it’s the best of the best.

 That said, we still test everything we recommend.
 We still abuse the heck out of MagnaCut steel.
 We still see if we can get a crossbar-style lock to fail.
 There’s no going through the motions here.
 You trust us to give you tried and true information based on our professional experience with a product — and that’s what you’re going to get.